nate-sheltry/Discord-Dice-Bot/readme.md

 &emsp; rolls 2 d20's and selects the one furthest from 10 with no regard to karmic settings. `!rea` do not add anything else to the command.
 - **!sn**<br>

-&emsp; Allows the user to change their name the bot uses on the said server. `!sn Bob Howell` &emsp; Whatever is typed after the command and first space `!sn ` will be their new name.
+&emsp; Allows the user to change their name the bot uses on the said server. `!sn Bob Howell` <br>
+&emsp; Whatever is typed after the command and first space `!sn ` will be their new name.
 - **!sk**<br>